Article Audience: Joomla Webmasters / Generic Users

-Besides the number of "lead" articles i.e. the items displayed when you click on the blog link, you should provide a link to the rest your blogging articles.
+Besides the number of "lead" articles i.e. the items displayed when you click on the link, you should provide a link to the rest your blogging articles.
 To do this you should create a menu link for each category.
-To do this create a Add a New Menu Item, but this time instead of choosing your section, choose one of your blog categories i.e. Blog - Content Category.
-You can either create a full blown menu item, or ideally create a child menu item for your blog section.
-Each of the above parameters apply also for the each blog category, therefore set these up according to your preferences.
+To do this create a Add a New Menu Item, but this time instead of choosing your section, choose one of your categories i.e. Blog - Content Category.
+You can either create a full-blown menu item, or ideally create a child menu item for your blogging section.
+Each of the above parameters apply also for the each category, therefore set these up according to your preferences.

 If you create a child menu items, the will get a menu similar to the following.

 As you can see we have defined the menu item to be a child of the Blog Section menu item.

 You should create an Archive menu item if you are planning to ensure that any items which have been archived can still be accessed.
 The archive menu item is similar to the other menu items with similar parameters, with the only difference being that only items which have been marked as archived will be shown in this section.

 Besides the blogging content, an essential feature of any weblog is the ability to comment on the various articles.
 Therefore you need to implement a mechanism which allows your visitors to comment on your section.
 There are a number of comment systems.
 You need to install and configure a comment system.
 We have used the JoomlaComment component, which is free.
 However, this component has a number of bugs, and you should be careful if you are not ready to fiddle about with code.

 There are a number of commercial comment components.
 The most popular, and most functional is the JomComment component.

 Setting up the comment component should be fairly easy, and we will skip this part.